 It brings to mind the role hats have played as tools in colonialism, in the military, and in grassroots activism.
 Who could forget the berets of the Black Panther party, or Che Guevara?
 Perhaps lesser known: the wonderfully wide brimmed hats of 1940s “Zoot Suits” worn by Mexican and African Americans.
 The style was so revolutionary, they were actually banned in America for a time.

 So how is it that mens hats, after playing such an active, evolving role on both cultural and political levels, seemed to virtually disappear from everyday society?
 There are a few facts, stats, and theories that come together to explain their gradual retreat from popularity.
-For one, the rise and evolution of the automobile meant men didn’t need to cover up their heads as much for protection from the elements.
+For one, the rise and evolution of the automobile.
+The four-wheeled engineering marvel would soon spell the beginning of the end for the gentleman’s hat, and its invention would soon alleviate the need to cover up one’s head for protection from the elements.

 The Hat Research Foundation (HRF), which was apparently a real thing, also found that 19 % of men in 1947 who didn’t wear hats said it was because they triggered the trauma of war associated with their uniforms.